-Use quick-connect couplings to attach the hoses or fixed pipes to the distribution manifolds and the heat exchangers.
+Use quick-connect couplings to attach the hoses to the heat exchangers.
 Hose couplings that connect to the heat exchanger must have the following characteristics:

 - The couplings must be constructed of passivated 300-L series stainless steel or brass with less than 30% zinc content.
 The coupling size is 19 mm (0.75 in.). - The supply hose must have a Parker (male) quick-coupling nipple, part number SH6-63-W, or equivalent.
-The return hose must have a Parker (female) quick-connect coupling, part number SH6-62-W, or equivalent. - At the opposite (manifold) end of the hoses, use a similar quick-connect coupling.
-However, if you want to use other types of connectors, use positive locking mechanisms to prevent loss of water when the hoses are disconnected.
+The return hose must have a Parker (female) quick-connect coupling, part number SH6-62-W, or equivalent. - · If a low impedance quick-connect coupling is used at the opposite (manifold) end of the hose, use positive locking mechanisms to prevent loss of water when the hoses are disconnected.
 The connections must minimize water spill and air inclusion into the system when they are disconnected.